akram0zaki/flatforge/docs/user_guide/cli_examples.md

 If you encounter any issues when running these tests, check the following:

 1. Make sure all the required files exist in the correct locations.
-2. Check that the FlatMagic library is installed correctly.
+2. Check that the flatforge library is installed correctly.
 3. Verify that the configuration files are valid YAML or JSON.
 4. Check the error files for specific validation or conversion errors.

-For more detailed information about the FlatMagic CLI, refer to the [User Guide](README.md).
+For more detailed information about the flatforge CLI, refer to the [User Guide](README.md).